sagarchaurasia176/Code-Analyzer-chrome-extension/README.md

-# Tc-Analyzer Chrome Extension
+# code-Analyzer Chrome Extension

 ## Overview

-The **Time Complexity Analyzer (TC-Analyzer) Chrome Extension** is designed to help developers optimize their algorithms by providing instant insights into time and space complexity.
+The **(Code-Analyzer) Chrome Extension** is designed to help developers optimize their algorithms by providing instant insights into time and space complexity.
 Whether you are browsing coding platforms, reviewing code snippets, or working on your own projects, this extension simplifies complexity analysis, allowing you to write more efficient and optimized code.

-With its seamless integration into the browser, TC-Analyzer empowers developers, students, and coding enthusiasts to analyze their code on the go without needing external tools.
+With its seamless integration into the browser, Code-Analyzer empowers developers, students, and coding enthusiasts to analyze their code on the go without needing external tools.
 The extension leverages **Gemini AI** to predict and provide detailed complexity analysis, making it a powerful assistant for algorithmic efficiency.

 ---